Ren-B-7/Complexity.nvim/README.md

 clone and paste as nvim or as Complexity.nvim (must be ran with "NVIM_APPNAME=Complexity.nvim nvim")

 ## Dependencies
  -- ngl im not certain about all of these, most are, some probs not
-apt-transport-https
 curl
 openssh-client
 git
 cmake
 python3
-python-is-python3
 python3.12-venv
 luarocks
 ripgrep